Circles of Participation in a Community of Practice

 • Types of Spaces: Public-facing social media, websites, and media coverage.

-This structure ensures that every level of engagement, from the deeply involved core to casual observers in the public sphere, has a defined role and purpose.
+CanAdapt's Circles of Participation Model ensures that each level of engagement has a defined role and purpose, from the deeply involved core to casual observers in the public sphere.
 Each circle aligns with the diverse needs and capacities of participants while fostering inclusivity and accessibility across the community.

 Communities as Interconnected Ecosystems